-When transfers of total paid losses, paid expenses, and administrative expenses exceed total premiums transferred to the members within an RSP, a net cash outflow is charged to the members, and the amount paid is accounted for as "Funds provided by members".
+When transfers of total paid losses, paid expenses, and administrative expenses exceed total premiums transferred to the members within an RSP, a net cash outflow is charged to the members and the amount paid is accounted for as "Funds provided by members."
 This represents a partial settlement (cash items only) of net operating income.

-The "Funds held by members" and "Funds provided by members" are netted against "Amounts due from members" respectively to present the related net amounts in the Alberta Grid RSP financial statements.
+The "Funds provided by members" is netted against the "Amounts due from members" to present the related net amounts in the Alberta Non-Grid RSP financial statements.